ducchungtx/nodejs-rest-api-full/README.md

 ## 8. Get all posts with a list static method
 - Create the controller
 - Create a list statics method on post

+## 9. Update post if author of it
+- Create route and controller
+- Create validation field